threadi/wp-personio-integration-light/readme.md

 After checkout go through the following steps:

+### By hand

+1. `composer install`
+2. `npm i`
+3. `npm run build`
+4. after that, the plugin can be activated in WordPress.

+### Using ant

 1. copy _build/build.properties.dist_ to _build/build.properties_.
 2. modify the build/build.properties file - note the comments in the file.
 3. execute the command in _build/_: `ant init`
 4. after that the plugin can be activated in WordPress

+### Using Taskfile

+1. Run this command: `task prepare`
+2. after that, the plugin can be activated in WordPress.

 ## Release

+### From a local environment by hand

+1. `composer install`
+2. `npm i`
+3. `npm run build`
+4. `composer test-install`
+5. `composer test`
+6. `vendor/bin/phpstan analyse`
+7. `vendor/bin/phpcbf --standard=ruleset.xml .`
+8. `vendor/bin/phpcs --standard=ruleset.xml .`
+9. Set version nummer in _readme.txt_ and _personio-integration-light.php_.
+10. Create the release ZIP with all necessary folders and files.

+### From a local environment with ant

 1. increase the version number in _build/build.properties_.
 2. execute the following command in _build/_: `ant build`
 3. after that you will have a zip file in the release directory which could be used in WordPress to install it.

+### From a local environment with Taskfile

+1. execute the following command in the main directory: `task release -- 5.4.0` - adjust the version number.
+2. after that you will find a zip file in the release directory, which could be used in WordPress to install it.

+### On GitHub

+1. Create a new tag with the new version number.
+2. The release zip will be created by a GitHub action.

 ## Translations